Current clients, click here to start a telehealth session in the

 The telehealth platform we use at Insight Psychology Center, Inc. is secure and HIPAA-compliant.
 Session content is not recorded or stored by the telehealth platform provider or clinician except under a few particular circumstances, and only after obtaining prior written consent.

 Crisis Management and Intervention

-Usually, I will not engage in telehealth with clients who are currently in a crisis situation requiring high levels of support and intervention (e.g., someone who is actively suicidal)—those clients will be treated in-person instead.
+Usually, I will not accept new clients who are currently in a crisis situation requiring high levels of support and intervention (e.g., someone who is at high risk of suicide).

 Before engaging in telehealth, we will develop an emergency response plan to address potential crisis situations that may arise during the course of our telehealth work.